-For our Asset Management and Insurance Solutions segments, we primarily measure operating performance using DE1.
-To further assess operating performance for the Asset Management segment, we also provide unrealized carried interest1 which represents carried interest generated on unrealized changes in the fair value of our private fund investment portfolios, net of realized carried interest1.
-Net operating income ("NOI")1 is the key performance metric for our Real Estate segment, and Funds from Operations ("FFO")1 is used for our other operating segments.
+For our Asset Management and Wealth Solutions segments, we primarily measure operating performance using DE.
+To further assess operating performance for the Asset Management segment, we also provide unrealized carried interest which represents carried interest generated on unrealized changes in the fair value of our private fund investment portfolios, net of realized carried interest.
+Net operating income ("NOI") is the key performance metric for our Real Estate segment, and Funds from Operations ("FFO") is used for our other operating segments.
 We also provide the amount of capital invested by the Corporation in each segment using common equity.
-Common equity relates to invested capital1 allocated to a particular business segment, which we use interchangeably with segment common equity.
+Common equity relates to invested capital allocated to a particular business segment, which we use interchangeably with segment common equity.